The First Encounter (rewritten and proofread)

 “Dad, you’re okay!”
 Killigan cheered.

-“Of course I am,” Barlatan stated matter-of-factly.
+"Of course I am,” Barlatan stated matter-of-factly.
 “Why would you think otherwise?”
 The boy pointed to his father’s leg, prompting Barlatan to dismiss it with a wave of his hand.
 “Bah.
 That’s just a nick.
+I’ve had worse in the smithy.
 I’ll be better in no time.”
-The blacksmith’s gaze soon followed a figure standing behind Killigan and went up and up until he was looking into the eyes of Levitum.
+The blacksmith’s gaze soon followed a figure standing behind Killigan and it went up and up until he was looking into the eyes of Levitum.
 “A...a...a...” he stuttered.
 The other villagers felt the same way.

 “Your son has decided to join the Marma Fissures,” Levitum explained.
 “In exchange, we will send a contingent of our troops here to help protect the Calaghi System until another element intervenes.”

 Levitum’s height, followed by his tough and proud demeanor, left him as an icon of awe to Barlatan.
-He had almost forgotten what the pillar had said and stared his son in the eyes.“Are you sure about this, Killigan?” he asked with a trembling voice.
+He had almost forgotten what the pillar had said and stared his son in the eyes.
+Worry filled him, and although he wanted to protest, he knew very well who and what the pillars were.
+If he refused to give his son a choice...and he was young.
+Much like his mother, Killigan would likely be kept in a training facility until he came of proper age.
+It still didn’t truly reassure him.
+“Are you sure about this, Killigan?” he asked with a trembling voice.

 “Yes,” Killigan nodded.
 “I’m doing this not just for you, but to protect everyone else here.”
 He looked down, his eyes darting left and right.
 “I don’t know why, but I feel that this was just the smallest of things we might encounter, and I want to be ready to destroy any threat.”

-Barlatan gave pause.
+Barlatan gave pause, his muscles tensing.
 “Are you absolutely certain?
-This is your decision to make, and I’m conflicted in many ways about this...sudden decision…” He took a slow, deep breath.
+This is your decision to make, and I’m conflicted in many ways about this...sudden happening…” He took a slow, deep breath.
 “I don’t want you to…” he looked away.
 “Like your mother.”

 “I won’t.
 I have the pillars that will protect me until I’m strong enough to come back.”
 Killigan walked away from Barlatan, every step feeling stiff and raw.
 “I’ll make you and mom proud.
 You’ll see…”